Perfecting Periodic Trajectory Tracking: Model Predictive Control with a Periodic Observer ($\Pi$-MPC): Experiments

 The periodic reference is chosen as a physically feasible trajectory on the racetrack based on past experiments.
 When solving~\eqref{eq:MPC_alternative_nonlinear}, we penalize non-periodicity of $du/dt$ instead of $u$ to yield smoother operation.
 The MPC problem \eqref{eq:MPC_alternative_nonlinear} is solved online using \textit{acados}~\cite{verschueren2022acados}.
 The overall implementation considers a prediction horizon of $L=40$, a period length of $N=231$, and a sampling period of $40$~\si{ms}.

 In the experiments, we compare a na\"ive MPC implementation, using only the model, with the proposed $\Pi$-MPC approach, which additionally uses the periodic disturbance observer.
 The experimental results are illustrated in Fig.~\ref{fig:car_big}.
+Quantitative results are summarized in Table \ref{tab:racecar}.
 Both MPC formulations provide identical results in the first lap.
-After ten laps, the MPC baseline has an average error of $6.22$ \si{cm}, while $\Pi$-MPC has an average error of only $1.26$ \si{cm}, five times lower.
-Over the course of sixteen laps, the proposed formulation reduces the peak tracking error in a lap to $2.8$ \si{cm} while the na\"ive MPC implementation continues to show peak errors over $14$ \si{cm}.
-Hence, as seen in Fig.~\ref{fig:car_big}, we reduce the tracking error by a factor of five after only a few laps.
+After ten laps, $\Pi$-MPC has an average error approximately 4 times lower than the MPC baseline.
+Over the course of sixteen laps, the na\"ive MPC implementation continues to show peak errors over $14$ \si{cm}, while the proposed formulation reduces the peak tracking error below $3$ \si{cm}.
 Although the theory suggests convergence to zero error, the presence of non-deterministic effects, such as noise and delays, may result in small fluctuations.

 Overall, the baseline MPC exhibits significant tracking errors and oscillations caused by the model mismatch.
 In contrast, the proposed formulation achieves almost perfect tracking after a few periods.
 Notably, the proposed approach has minimal design complexity and is implemented in a modular way in addition to an existing MPC implementation.